iamcco/diagnostic-languageserver/README.md

                                                      // for more information see examples at https://lodash.com/docs/#get

       // All of these support lodash.get syntax.
+      "sourceName": "file",                          // propert that contains the `file`.
+Will default to the file being linted.
       "line": "line",                                // property that contains the `line` "column": "column",                            // property that contains the `column` "endLine": "endLine",                          // property that contains the `endLine`.
 Will default to `line`